juverse/LLM-Agents/README.md

-# 🧠 Simple Cognitive Evaluator (< 200 Lines)
+# 🧠 Simple Cognitive Evaluator

-A lightweight cognitive evaluator for testing AI reasoning using the EWoK dataset.
-Optimized for simplicity and efficiency.

 ## 🎯 What This Does